sultanhalruwaili/Week02_Day02_Arrays-Functions/README.md

 6-	Write a program that has 2 variables, an array of numbers and a key number, then print all the pairs of elements in the array whose sum is equal to the key number.

+## Functions
+- make the above programs into their own functions.
+- bonus: Make a button that calls on each function in your html page.
+- bonus 2: Put the variables and operators lab into functions as well.